RayyanNafees/diary/z- EliteClub/Projects/Clothing Store.md

-Clothe store with Islamic Grafiti on the T-shirt etch Jeans-looking pants and lowers to disguise
+Clothe store with Islamic Grafiti on the T-shirt etc Jeans-looking pants and lowers to disguise

 Splash screen opens with logo &  a message (msg also on playstore after appname hyphen)